German student visa: What do I need to know?

 How much does a German study visa cost?

-How long is the German student visa application processing time?
+How long is the German student visa processing time?

 The processing time for a German student visa is 25 days on average.
 Unless they ask you for additional documents, the maximum processing time is 3 months.